-The provision of training, in Training Schools across the UK, is regulated and accredited by the Training Council of the ACP according to their Quality Assurance Framework for the Training of Child Psychotherapists.
-The Training Council is composed of a Chair, Vice-Chair, Secretary and lay and professional members and meets bi-monthly to manage this work.
-In addition a separate meeting – the Training Development Group, composed of the members of the Training Council with the Heads of the Training Schools, also meets bi-monthly to consider training matters.
+The provision of clinical training is regulated and accredited by the Training Council of the ACP.
+The Training Council is led by the Director of Training and the Deputy Director of Training.
+It is composed of lay and professional members and meets bi-monthly.
+In addition the members of the Training Council meet with the Heads of the Training Schools as the Training Development Group to consider training matters.

 Birmingham Trust for Psychoanalytic Psychotherapy